Wednesday, April 22, 2026

 A friend in Firenze in a wild garden.

 This has been an interesting, if unexpected, memory trip!
-Having had these Jardin Jingles sounded out briefly above, I realise that following my life’s garden trail in memory does, in fact, trace the outline of the actual 91+ preceding years.
+Having had these Jardin Jingles sounded out briefly above, I realise that following my life’s garden trail in memory does, in fact, trace the outline of my actual 91+ preceding years.

 No comments: